buildit/buildit/docs/coding-standards.md

 Where we produce Handlebars partials that map directly to a counterpart in Gravity's pattern library, please use the components Atomic Design category and name as the partial's filename.
 For example: `molecule-steps.hbs`.

 Regardless of whether you are composing Gravity components or making bespoke ones, the final HTML build output for every page should always be [valid HTML5](https://validator.w3.org/).
+We also recommend that you familiarise yourself with the [metadata formats we use](./metadata.md).